 Digestive tract: Abdominal pain, diarrhea, nausea, vomiting, and blood in the stool

 Heart: Angina and heart attacks

 Kidneys: High blood pressure, retention of fluid (edema), and kidney dysfunction

 Inflammation can also cause general symptoms such as fever, night sweats, fatigue, muscle aches, loss of appetite, and weight loss.

 Vasculitis can cause serious complications that require immediate treatment.
 For example, damaged blood vessels in the lungs, brain, or other organs may bleed (hemorrhage).
-Effects on the kidneys may progress rapidly, leading to kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more .
+Effects on the kidneys may progress rapidly, leading to kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more .
 Eye problems may result in blindness.

 Diagnosis of Vasculitis